svenstaro/proby/README.md

 # proby [![Build Status](https://travis-ci.com/svenstaro/proby.svg?branch=master)](https://travis-ci.com/svenstaro/proby)
-Probe whether hosts are reachable on certain ports and return result on HTTP
+A single-binary web server to probe whether hosts are reachable on certain ports and return result on HTTP

 ## What is this